 DSI needs the following information for accreditation:

-An accreditation request costs a one-time fee of € 5,000 (incl.
-VAT) per programme.
-Accreditation can be extended for another year for a fee of € 1,500 per programme.
+An accreditation request costs a one-time fee of € 5,000 (VAT not included) per programme.
+Accreditation can be extended for another year for a fee of € 1,500 (VAT not included) per programme.

 Learning objectives may be updated from time to time, either due to amended legislation or regulations, or because changing professional practice makes it necessary.